 All volunteers that contributed to the tag and recapture database were trained by program staff.
 Volunteers were trained in the field, typically on their own boat, including recreational fishing boats, angling guide boats, First Nation and commercial fishing boats, enforcement (patrol) boats, and test fishery vessels.
 The sampling and tagging of at least one sturgeon was required to fulfill the training requirements and, typically, several sturgeon were captured and tagged during training exercises.
 Volunteers were trained to complete a standard sampling data sheet (see Appendix A), scan captured sturgeon for the presence of a PIT tag, record all tag recapture data (from any PIT tag or external tag), apply new PIT tags, take fork length and girth measurements, revive and release sturgeon, and secure and transfer the data.
-In addition, an application of "best practices" regarding sturgeon handling was requested of all volunteers.
-For volunteers that captured sturgeon by angling, this activity included the use and correct application of adequate fishing equipment (strong rods and reels, line test of at least 100 pound breaking strength), and the employment of legal and ethical fishing conduct.
+In addition, an application of "best practices" regarding sturgeon by angling, this activity included the use and correct application of adequate fishing equipment (strong rods and reels, line test of at least

+100 pound breaking strength), and the employment of legal and ethical fishing conduct (a set of "best practices" for handling and sampling captured sturgeon).
 For commercial and First Nation net fishermen involved with the program, emphasis was placed on extreme care when removing sturgeon from gill nets, and efficient sampling practices to ensure that captured sturgeon were returned to the water as quickly as possible.
-Some First Nation fishermen associated with an associated FRSCS sturgeon sampling program, the Lower Fraser River First Nations White Sturgeon Stewardship Program, placed captured sturgeon in floating enclosures, anchored in close proximity to fishing locations.
+In 2000-2005, some First Nation fishermen associated with an associated FRSCS sturgeon sampling program, the Lower Fraser River First Nations White Sturgeon Stewardship Program, placed captured sturgeon in floating enclosures, anchored in close proximity to fishing locations.